DarkflameUniverse/DarkflameServer/README.md

 ### Windows builds (WSL)
 This section will go through how to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and building in a Linux environment under Windows.
 WSL requires Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 (Build 22000 and higher).

-Please note that Microsoft sometimes ends up breaking WSL (there tends to be network issues when using WSL) and DLU won't be able to fix them so verify that its not WSL that is broken before reporting an issue.
+Please note that Microsoft sometimes ends up breaking WSL2 (there tends to be network issues when using WSL2) and DLU won't be able to fix them so verify that its not WSL that is broken before reporting an issue.
+Its also recommended that users use WSL1 instead as it's more stable.

 **Open the Command Prompt application with Administrator permissions and run the following:**
 ```bash